Ballet - Royal Academy of Dance

 Busy Bees

 This is usually the first experience in a dance classroom with a teacher and other students and without mum or dad.
 Etiquette such as listening, following instructions and being respectful is emphasized.
 Pre-ballet and jazz exersises are taught to introduce important dance basics such as stretching, concentration, rhythm, coordination and discipline.
 The purpose of this program is to provide a strong foundation for continued dance training as well as develop a love for dance itself, through fun and storytelling.
-Although a parent isn't needed in Busy Bees, you may want to stay outside in our cafe in case of any emergency cuddles or wee breaks!
+Although a parent isn't needed in Busy Bees, you may want to stay on site in case of any emergency cuddles or wee breaks!